Llixuma/Nokia-6300-4G-root-2024/README.md

 ### I'm using arch Linux in these steps, keep in mind that the steps might be more cumbersome on other distros on account of not having an aur helper

+## important: if edl-git does not work on arch, you can download the liveiso from the edl repo and extract and upload the files from there

 #### 1.
 Install edl-git through yay (more reliable than going through the manual python setup for edl)
 ``` bash